“Grand Theft” Charges │ California Penal Code 487 PC

 • Whether you suffered from any probation violations

 • The property/money amount

 • The planning and sophistication of your offense

 • How many victims you committed the crime against

 • Reason(s) you’re seeking reduction – e.g., child custody, employment, military, etc.

 If you suffer from a grand theft conviction, you may be eligible to expunge your record under PC 1203.4 on condition that: 1) you fully completed your probation period; 2) you did not serve a state prison sentence; and 3) you do not have any cases pending against you.
 To obtain this remedy, you must file a petition with the court.
 If the court grants your petition, you will be released from all penalties and disabilities resulting from your conviction.
 In other words, the judge will have declared you to be statutorily rehabilitated.
 For more information about filing an expungement petition, contact the Law Offices of John D. Rogers.

 9. Free Criminal Defense Consultation

-Contact a Criminal Defense Lawyer at the Law Offices of John D. Rogers if you’re being investigated or you’re charged with grand theft PC 487 for a free confidential consultation.
+Contact an experienced Newport Beach Criminal Defense Lawyer at the Law Offices of John D. Rogers if you’re being investigated or you’re charged with grand theft PC 487 to schedule a free confidential consultation.